yuzhaouoe/yuzhaouoe.github.io/_posts/2023-09-19-A Primer on Graph Neural Networks with Pytorch Geometric.md

 ---
 # A primer on Graph Neural Networks with Pytorch Geometric

-In this Colab Notebook we show how to train a simple Graph Neural Netwoel on the MUTAG dataset.
+In this Colab Notebook we show how to train a simple Graph Neural Network on the MUTAG dataset.

 The MUTAG dataset contains molecules, represented as graphs.
 Each node is an atom, and each edge is a bond between atoms.